Raymond L. Cohn, Illinois State University (Emeritus)

 The primary source of data on immigration to the United States is the Passenger Lists, though U.S. and state census materials, Congressional reports, and company records also contain material on immigrants.
 In addition, the Integrated Public Use Microdata Series (IPUMS) web site at the University of Minnesota (http://www.ipums.umn.edu/usa/) contains data samples drawn from a number of federal censuses.
 Since the samples are of individuals and families, the site is useful in immigration research.
 A number of the countries from which the immigrants left also kept records about the individuals.
 Many of these records were originally summarized in Ferenczi (1970).
 Although records from other countries are useful for some purposes, the U.S. records are generally viewed as more complete, especially for the period before 1870.
 It is worthy of note that comparisons of the lists between countries often lead to somewhat different results.
 It is also probable that, during the early years, a few of the U.S. lists were lost or never collected.

 The U.S. Passenger Lists resulted from an 1819 law requiring every ship carrying passengers that arrived in the United States from a foreign port to file with the port authorities a list of all passengers on the ship.
 These records are the basis for the vast majority of the historical data on immigration.
-For example, virtually all of the tables in the chapter on immigration in Historical Statistics of the United States (1976) are based on these records.
+For example, virtually all of the tables in the chapter on immigration in Carter et. al (2006) are based on these records.
 The Passenger Lists recorded a great deal of information.
 Each list indicates the name of the ship, the name of the captain, the port(s) of embarkation, the port of arrival, and the date of arrival.
 Following this information is a list of the passengers.
 Each person’s name is listed, along with age, gender, occupation, country of origin, country of destination, and whether or not the person died on the voyage.
 It is often possible to distinguish family groups since family members were usually grouped together and, to save time, the compilers frequently used ditto marks to indicate the same last name.
 Various data based on the lists were published in Senate or Congressional Reports at the time.
 Due to their usefulness in genealogical research, the lists are now widely available on microfilm and are increasingly available on CD-rom.
 Even a few public libraries in major cities have full or partial collections of these records.
+Most of the ship lists are also available on-line at various web sites.

 The Volume of Immigration

 Both the total volume of immigration to the United States and the immigrants’ countries of origins varied substantially over time.
-Table 1 provides the basic data on total immigrant volume by time period broken down by country of origin.
+Table 1 provides the basic data on total immigrant volume by time period broken down by country or area of origin.
 The column “Average Yearly Total – All Countries” presents the average yearly total immigration to the United States in the time period given.
 Immigration rates – the average number of immigrants entering per thousand individuals in the U.S. population – are shown in the next column.
 The columns headed by country or area names show the percentage of immigrants coming from that place.
 The time periods in Table 1 have been chosen for illustrative purposes.
 A few things should be noted concerning the figures in Table 1.
 First, the estimates for much of the period since 1820 are based on the original Passenger Lists and are subject to the caveats discussed above.
 The estimates for the period before 1820 are the best currently available but are less precise than those after 1820.
 Second, though it was legal to import slaves into the United States (or the American colonies) before 1808, the estimates presented exclude slaves.
-Third, though illegal immigration into the United States has certainly occurred, the figures in Table 1 include only legal immigrants.
+Third, though illegal immigration into the United States has occurred, the figures in Table 1 include only legal immigrants.
+In 2015, the total number of illegal immigrants in the United States is estimated at around 11 million.
+These individuals were mostly from Mexico, Central America, and Asia.

 Trends over Time

 From the data presented in Table 1, it is apparent that the volume of immigration and its rate relative to the U.S. population varied over time.
-Immigration was relatively small until the 1840s when it rose substantially.
+Immigration was relatively small until a noticeable increase occurred in the 1830s and a huge jump in the 1840s.
 The volume passed 200,000 for the first time in 1847 and the period between 1847 and 1854 saw the highest rate of immigration in U.S. history.
 From the level reached between 1847 and 1854, volume decreased and increased over time through 1930.
 For the period from 1847 through 1930, the average yearly volume was 434,000.
 During these years, immigrant volume peaked between 1900 and 1914, when an average of almost 900,000 immigrants arrived in the United States each year.
 This period is also second in terms of the rate of immigration relative to the U.S. population.
 The volume and rate fell to low levels between 1931 and 1946, though by the 1970s the volume had again reached that experienced between 1847 and 1930.
 The rise in volume continued through the 1980s and 1990s, though the rate per one thousand American residents has remained well below that experienced before 1915.
-It is notable that during the 1990s, the average yearly volume of immigration surpassed the previous peak experienced between 1900 and 1914.
+It is notable that since about 1990, the average yearly volume of immigration has surpassed the previous peak experienced between 1900 and 1914.
+In 2015, reflecting the large volume of immigration, about 15 percent of the U.S. population was foreign-born.

 Immigration Volume and Rates